isaackehle/ansible-openssh/README.md

-# Ansible: ssh-keys
+# Ansible: openssh

-Push or Pull SSH configuration to/from a server
+Push or Pull OpenSSH configuration to/from a server

-Available on Ansible Galaxy: [pgkehle.ssh-keys](https://galaxy.ansible.com/pgkehle/ssh-keys)
+Available on Ansible Galaxy: [pgkehle.openssh](https://galaxy.ansible.com/pgkehle/openssh)

 # Examples